 Like the wind catching tree after tree

-It is only the profundity of death that persists,
+It is only the profundity of death which persists,

 Seeking her appeasement